hilbug/03-password-generator/README.md

 WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page
 ```

+## Websites Referenced
+- To generate a random string for the password, I referenced StackOverflow: https://stackoverflow.com/questions/1349404/generate-random-string-characters-in-javascript
+- To incorporate a button so that the user can copy the password to the clipboard, I used code from w3schools: https://www.w3schools.com/howto/howto_js_copy_clipboard.asp